eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 )
 ```

-The `pooled_user_op_hashes` requests UserOps from the recipients UserOp mempool for a given mempool_id.
+The `pooled_user_ops_by_hash` requests UserOps from the recipients UserOp mempool for a given mempool_id.
 The recommended soft limit for PooledUserOpHashes requests is MAX_OPS_PER_REQUEST hashes.
 The recipient may enforce an arbitrary limit on the response (size or serving time), which must not be considered a protocol violation.
 This message is requested UserOp mempool of all connected peers as soon as bundler node startups.

-#### PooledUserOpsByHashes
+#### PooledUserOpsByHash

 **Protocol ID:** `/account_abstraction/erc4337/req/pooled_user_ops_by_hashes/1/`